luxeengine/alpha/docs_src/Luxe/guide.gettingstarted.md

 Luxe is made so that you can make game jam games quickly, but also in such a way that bigger longer term projects still make sense.
 For a much deeper look at how luxe is built and why, see this guide [here](understandingluxe.html).

+&nbsp;

 ### Actually getting started

+---

 If you are ready to get something on screen, let's dive straight in.
 For a full code listing [click here](#code).
-Make sure you have [installed luxe and that it is working first](install.html), of course.
+Make sure you have [installed luxe and that it is working first](setup.html), of course.

 You can create an empty project in a folder by using `luxe create empty project_name`, or by copying the empty folder from the `template_projects/empty` folder yourself.

-### Anatomy of an empty project
 &nbsp;

+### What the empty project code looks like

+---

     import luxe.Input;